convissor/login-security-solution/readme.txt

 To execute the tests, `cd` into this plugin's directory and call `phpunit tests`

+Translations can be tested by changing the `WPLANG` value in `wp-config.php`.

 Please note that the tests make extensive use of database transactions.
 Many tests will be skipped if your `wp_options` and `wp_usermeta` tables are not using the `InnoDB` storage engine.